mongodb-labs/atlas-cli-plugin-terraform/docs/command_adv2v2.md

 - `--replaceOutput` or `-r`: Overwrite the file at the output path if it already exists.
 You can also modify the input file in-place.
 - `--watch` or `-w`: Keep the plugin running and watching for changes in the input file

+## Comments and formatting

+During the conversion process, some formatting elements may not be preserved:
+- Some comments from the original resources may not be preserved in the output
+- Custom blank lines and spacing may be modified
+- The output file will have standardized formatting

+We recommend reviewing the converted output and re-adding any important comments or documentation that you need to maintain.

 ## Examples

 You can find [here](https://github.com/mongodb-labs/atlas-cli-plugin-terraform/tree/main/internal/convert/testdata/adv2v2) examples of input files (suffix .in.tf) and the corresponding output files (suffix .out.tf).